Mechanism design for resource allocation in networks with intergroup competition and intragroup sharing: Centralized Problem

 Assumption (A1) is made in order for the centralized problem to have a unique solution at the boundary of the feasible region and for this solution to be precisely characterized by the KKT conditions.
 (A2) is a mild technical assumption that is required in the proof of Lemma~\ref{lemexis}.
-Assumption (A3) is made in order to avoid situations where there is a link constraint involving only one multicast group.
-Such case requires special handling in the design of the mechanism (since in such a case there is no contention at the link), and destructs from the basic idea that we want to communicate.
-Finally (A4) is related to (A3) and is made in order to simplify the exposition of the proposed mechanism, without having to define corner cases that are of minor importance.
+Assumption (A3) is made in order to avoid situations where there is a link/constraint involving only one multicast group.
+Such a case requires special handling in the design of the mechanism (since in such a case there is no contention at that link), and destructs from the basic idea that we want to communicate.
+Finally (A4) is related to (A3) and is made in order to simplify the exposition of the proposed mechanism, without having to define corner cases that are of minor importance. \tb{One can state a number of mild sufficient conditions on the original optimization problem~\eqref{CP0} such that (A4) is satisfied.
+For instance if the optimal solution $ x^\star = \big( x_{ki}^\star \big)_{ki \in \mN} $ is such that $ x_{ki}^\star > 0 $ for every agent $ ki $ then assumption (A4) is satisfied.
+Furthermore, this can be ensured by considering utility functions such that $ v_{ki}^\prime(0) $ is sufficiently large.}